How to Integrate Spirituality in Psychotherapeutic Practice

-By providing an understanding of various types of spirituality, as well as theory, case histories and clinical information using DSM diagnosis, this book will help therapists to design effective interventions.
-It takes account of the plurality in psychotherapeutic methods as well as in spiritual/religious views, practices and use of terms.
+By providing an understanding of various types of spirituality, as well as theory, case histories, and clinical information using DSM diagnoses, this book will help therapists to design effective interventions.
+It takes account of the plurality in psychotherapeutic methods, as well as in spiritual/religious views, practices, and use of terms.

-"Filled with sensitivity and wisdom, this book is sure to deepen practitioners' appreciation for the richness of spirituality and ability to integrate this vital dimension more fully into treatment.
-Schreurs skilfully engages the reader in thought-provoking questions, exercises, and readings that lead them toward greater understanding of their client's spirituality and their own spirituality as well.
-The book is rooted in a psychodynamic, relational, and Christian context, but it has much to teach practitioners who hold diverse orientations to spirituality and psychotherapy." - Kenneth I. Pargament, Ph.
-D., Professor Emeritus, Department of Psychology, Bowling Green State University
+'Filled with sensitivity and wisdom, this book is sure to deepen practitioners' appreciation for the richness of spirituality and ability to integrate this vital dimension more fully into treatment.
+Schreurs skilfully engages the reader in thought-provoking questions, exercises, and readings that lead them toward greater understanding of their clients'spirituality and their own spirituality as well.
+The book is rooted in a psychodynamic, relational, and Christian context, but it has much to teach practitioners who hold diverse orientations to spirituality and psychotherapy.' - Kenneth I. Pargament, Ph.
+D., Professor Emeritus, Department of Psychology, Bowling Green State University, USA

-"Agneta Schreurs has authored a volume pervaded with a depth of clinical experience, the assimilation of extensive reading in the literature, and spiritual wisdom developed over a lifetime of faith.
+'Agneta Schreurs has authored a volume pervaded with a depth of clinical experience, the assimilation of extensive reading in the literature, and spiritual wisdom developed over a lifetime of faith.
 This volume features case vignettes, guidelines for assessment, and a comprehensive model for the integration of psychology and theology.
-It is beautifully written, and will be an excellent textbook for the clinical training of Christian psychologists and psychiatrists." -Hendrika Vande Kemp, Former Professor of Psychology, Fuller Theological Seminary, Author and Editor of Family Therapy: Christian Perspectives (1991)
+It is beautifully written and will be an excellent textbook for the clinical training of Christian psychologists and psychiatrists.' -Hendrika Vande Kemp, Former Professor of Psychology, Fuller Theological Seminary, USA, Author and Editor of Family Therapy: Christian Perspectives (1991)